 Roughly one million years ago in high school, I showed up at an upperclassman’s very-dark bonfire party, and I brought a multi-serve bottle of Jack Daniels Country Cocktails Wildberry Jack (5.5% ABV) with me.
 The dumdums there could only make out “Jack Daniels” on the label and mentioned how incredibly masculine that made me to drink whiskey straight from the bottle.
 I seized the opportunity.
 I turned the bottle up and drank all 1.75 liters in one go, then dramatically tossed it — empty — into the woods to hide my tracks.

 All you could hear in that quiet moment was the sound of a dozen young women making up their minds to ditch their boyfriends.
 I was a legend that night.
 I probably gave myself diabetes, but I was a legend.

 Cherry Limeade Sunkist!
 Me and my best friend would drive 30-45 minutes to find a Walmart that carried it.
 Always fun road trip even if the point was just to get soda.

-Senior Beverage Architect
+Cory Pierce, Senior Beverage Architect

 Sun Tang all day and everyday!!

 Ted Roszel, Quality Systems Manager

 Barq’s… the one with bite!

 I grew up on a small farm.
 During early summer months, we would plant tobacco on a setter in open, hot fields.
 At the end of the day, my sister and I would convince my Dad to treat us to a Yoo-hoo (chocolate of course) at Price’s Grocery, corner store.